Avoiding Spending to Appease Others

-I focused entirely too much on what other people thought of me.
+I used to focus entirely too much on what other people thought of me.

 Throughout my teen years and adult life, I bought many, many things with an eye almost exclusively on what others thought of me.
 My clothes.
 My education and career choices.
 My gadgets.
 My housing.
 My automobile.
 My golf clubs.
 My meals.